mzia-CH/Styleguides/perl/perlpod.md

 - **Ordinary Paragraphs:** Regular text blocks with minimal formatting.
 - **Verbatim Paragraphs:** Pre-formatted blocks (code snippets) using leading whitespace.
-- **Command Paragraphs:** Special commands for headings, lists, and formatting.
+- **Command Paragraphs:** Special commands for headings, lists and formatting.

 ### 2.2 **Pod Commands and Syntax**
 Use the following commands to structure your documentation clearly and consistently: